manoloesparta/lalalang/docs/README.md

 }
 ```

-So use your creativity and make some recursive solutions
+So use your creativity and make some recursive solutions.

 ```
 let heat = 20;